teo3n/BMR_WirelessGame/README.md

 <br/>

-add your name and email to Cargo.toml's authors -field.
+Add your name and email to Cargo.toml's authors -field. <br/>

+The example shows a ferris on the lcd screen. <br/>